koestler/go-iotdevice/README.md

       Qos: 1                                               # optional, default 1, what quality-of-service level shall be used
       Devices:                                             # optional, default all, a list of devices to match
         bmv0:                                              # messages are only sent for this device
-          RegisterFilter:                                  # optional, default include all, defines which registers are show in the view,
+          Filter:                                          # optional, default include all, defines which registers are show in the view,
                                                            # The rules are applied in order beginning with IncludeRegisters (highest priority) and ending with DefaultInclude (lowest priority).
             IncludeRegisters:                              # optional, default empty, if a register is on this list, it is returned
               - BatteryVoltage                             # the BatteryVoltage register is sent no matter if it's category is listed unter categories